anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

 3. Finally, run `Main.cpp` again with the new `.dat` file from Step 2.
    * Input the new organize.root and new .dat file into `Step3.C`
    * `root -l SiRelativeGains_Step3.C+`

+### Input files (`.root` files)
+The input `.root` file should be generated from runs with fixed particle energy; either alpha calibration or proton scattering.
+The calibration assumes that up+down=constant.
+This is only true for a fixed energy.

 ### Output files (`.dat` files)
 The output file (e.g.`X3RelativeGains_Slope1.dat`) has the following columns: